risk-first/website/thinking/Risk-First-Diagrams.md

 ![Mitigated and Hidden](../images/generated/introduction/hidden-mitigated.png)

-There are two other marks we use quite commonly.

-We put the strike through the risk to show that it's been dealt with, or mitigated, and the cloud icon denotes [Hidden Risks](../thinking/Glossary.md#hidden-risk)- those _unknown unknowns_ that we couldn't have predicted in advance.
+The diagram above shows two other marks we use quite commonly:  we put a "strike" through a risk to show that it's been dealt with in some way and the "cloud" icon denotes [Hidden Risks](../thinking/Glossary.md#hidden-risk)- those _unknown unknowns_ that we couldn't have predicted in advance.

 # Next